Muncie Fieldhouse – Muncie Central High School Bearcats

 History on North Walnut Street in Muncie

-It does not get much more historic than the Muncie Fieldhouse, also known as the Muncie Fieldhouse, home of the Muncie Central High School Bearcats basketball programs.
+It does not get much more historic than the Muncie Fieldhouse, home of the Muncie Central High School Bearcats basketball programs.
 The team has been playing basketball inside the building since 1928 and over the years it has produced eight state boys basketball titles.
 It is among the oldest facilities in the state still being utilized for high school hoops and one that is lush with history.

 The fieldhouse has been renovated on three occasions that saw the capacity lowered to 6,600 people in 1983.
 The last major renovations took place in 1988 when $1.5 million was spent to replace lighting, locker rooms, coaches office, exit ramps, and modernize restrooms.